port22exposed/amused/README.md

 # amused

-amused is a music playlist downloader for YouTube which embeds metadata and lyrics information.
+amused is a music playlist downloader for YouTube which embeds metadata and lyrics.

 ## Instructions